darkn3rd/script-tut/README.md

 The demonstration subroutine shows how to use the date functionality to print out a friendly date.

-**BRAINSTORMING**: Considering demonstrating the concept of scope in showing global and local variables.
+**BRAINSTORMING**: *Considering demonstrating the concept of scope in showing global and local variables.
 The scripting languages vary greatly in this area.
+This will be version 2.0 of the project.*

 ### Arguments

 This section introducers how to process command line arguments.
 The first demonstration shows how to get the quantity of arguments passed to the script, and then to print an usage statement should the quantity be incorrect.
 The other demonstrations show how to print out all of the argument in order then in reverse order.
 This exposes some challenges in various languages.

-**NOTE**: This section is in flux as the scripting languages differ quite a bit in this area.
+**NOTE**: *This section is in flux as the scripting languages differ quite a bit in this area.
 Thus there are numerous considerations at to ways to process this.
-This is probably the most complex section in that the scripting languages vary greatly in this area.
+This is probably the most complex section in that the scripting languages vary greatly in this area.*

+Currently, the methods in showing how to cycle through arguments (in forward order) are the following order or precedent:

+ * *conditional* style loop shifting out elements (only if using positional parameters)
+ * *collection* loop maintaining a separate counter.
+ * *conditional* style loop shifting out values (unless position parameters)
+ * *iterative* style loop using *collection* with a range.
+ * *iterative* style loop using a counter

+And the precedent of loops for reverse order are:

+ * *iterative* style loop using a counter
+ * *iterative* style loop using *collection* loop with a supplied range.

 ### Parameters

 This section shows how to pass parameters to a subroutine (or function).
 This section shows how to pass a single parameter, and also shows how to pass a variable number of parameters.

-**Brainstorming**: Considering expanding this to show how to pass two arrays, and languages vary in this regard.
+**Brainstorming**: *Considering expanding this to show how to pass two arrays, and languages vary in this regard.
 This may cause the need to introduce the concept of pass-by-value and pass-by-reference, which is implicit in some languages.
+This is tabled for version 2.0 of the project*

-### FUnctions
+### Functions

 This section covers creating functions, which essentially is a subroutine the returns something.
 Currently this demonstrates returning an integer and a string.

-**BRAINSTORMING**: Considering expanding this section to demonstrate returning an array and returning an associative array (hash).
+**BRAINSTORMING**: *Considering expanding this section to demonstrate returning an array and returning an associative array (hash).
 Some scripting languages, such as AWK, are incapable of returning an array, so an array in this case must be passed in by reference (which is done implicitly in AWK).
+May table this until version 2.0 of this project*

 ## Key to Naming Convention